AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroup.md

 Fn::GetAtt

 -   InstanceIds: the IDs of one or more instances.
 An instance ID is a system-generated globally unique identifier \(GUID\) for an instance.
 -   PrivateIps: the private IP addresses of one or more VPC-type instances.
 This parameter takes effect only when the NetworkType parameter is set to VPC.
-Example: `["172.16.XX.XX", "172.16.XX.XX", …"172.16.XX.XX"]`.
+Example:`["172.16.XX.XX", "172.16.XX.XX", …"172.16.XX.XX"]`.
 In this example, the list is a JSON array that can contain up to 100 IP addresses separated by commas \(,\).
 -   InnerIps: the private IP addresses of one or more classic network-type instances.
 This parameter takes effect only when the NetworkType parameter is set to classic.
-Example: `["10.1.XX.XX", "10.1.XX.XX", …"10.1.XX.XX"]`.
+Example:`["10.1.XX.XX", "10.1.
+XX.XX", ...
+"10.1.
+XX.XX"]`.
 In this example, the list is a JSON array that can contain up to 100 IP addresses separated by commas \(,\).
 -   PublicIps: the public IP addresses of one or more classic network-type instances.
 This parameter takes effect only when the NetworkType parameter is set to classic.
-Example: `["42.1.XX.XX", "42.1.XX.XX", …"42.1.XX.XX"]`.
+Example:`["42.1.XX.XX", "42.1.
+XX.XX", ...
+"42.1.
+XX.XX"]`.
 In this example, the list is a JSON array that can contain up to 100 IP addresses separated by commas \(,\).
 -   HostNames: the hostnames of one or more instances.
 -   OrderId: the order IDs of one or more instances.
 -   ZoneIds: the zone IDs of one or more instances.